miriamposner/unix/getting_started_with_commandline.md

-# Getting started with Unix
+# Getting started with the command line

 Every Mac comes equipped with a program called Terminal.
 This program allows you to communicate via typing with your Unix operating system.
 (Sometimes people call this using the command line.)

+PCs don't use Unix operating systems, but you can download programs that allow you to interact with your computer in the same way.
+When you downloaded [Git for Windows](https://gitforwindows.org/), the download included a program called Git Bash, which will allow you to interact with your PC using textual commands, just like on Unix-based systems.

 Why would you want to do this?
 While graphical user interfaces (GUIs) are convenient, using the command line allows you to perform actions programmatically and to chain actions together so that, in many cases, you can perform a task much more quickly (or, in some cases, at all).
 Plus you look cool.

 You’ll hear the terms terminal, bash, shell, CLI, command line, and Unix used frequently (and often overlapping) to refer to this kind of work.
 [Here's an explanation of these terms](https://www.geeksforgeeks.org/difference-between-terminal-console-shell-and-command-line/).
 For now, it’s really just important to know that we’re working in the terminal.

-Before we get started, download [this file](https://www.dropbox.com/s/x0i689m2lfivb3i/commandline.zip?dl=1) of sample data and decompress it.
+Before we get started, download [this file](https://www.dropbox.com/s/az13rafkll81a6t/commandline%202.zip?dl=0) of sample data and decompress it.
 Make sure you’ll be able to find it again later.

 ## 1. Open your terminal
 ![Open your terminal](steps-getting_started_with_unix/step-0.jpeg)

-Every Mac comes equipped with a program called **Terminal.** This program allows you to communicate via typing with your Unix operating system.
-(Sometimes people call this **using the command line.**) Why would you want to do this?
-While graphical user interfaces (GUIs) are convenient, using the command line allows you to perform actions programmatically and to chain actions together so that, in many cases, you can perform a task much more quickly (or, in some cases, at all).
-Plus you look cool.

-You'll hear the terms terminal, bash, shell, CLI, command line, and Unix used frequently (and often overlapping) to refer to this kind of work.
-[Here's an explanation of these terms.](https://www.geeksforgeeks.org/difference-between-terminal-console-shell-and-command-line/) For now, it's really just important to know that we're working in the terminal.

-Before we get started, download [this file of sample data](https://www.dropbox.com/s/x0i689m2lfivb3i/commandline.zip?dl=1) and decompress it.
-Make sure you'll be able to find it again later.
+On a Mac: To get started, use your computer's search function (or press **command** and the **space bar**) and search for the **terminal**.
+(You can also open it by looking in your computer's **Utilities** folder.)

+Then open it!

+On a PC: Locate the program called **Git Bash**.
+If you kept all the default settings during installation, it should be available on your Start menu.
+Going forward, you'll mostly see images of the Mac's terminal, but these instructions should also work on Git Bash.

 ## 2. What are we looking at?
 ![What are we looking at?](steps-getting_started_with_unix/step-1.jpeg)